Macrometacorp/docs/docs/cep/examples/source-and-sink-example.md

 ## Input

-When a JSON message is written to the collection `TemparatureStream`, it automatically gets mapped to an event in the `TemperatureStream` stream.
+When a JSON message is written to the collection `TemperatureStream`, it automatically gets mapped to an event in the `TemperatureStream` stream.

 ```json
 {